-CFPO - PAL Youth Sports provides a safe environment for civic, athletic, recreational and educational opportunities for youth overseen by Police Officers in an effort to prevent juvenile crime and violence.
+CFPO - PAL Youth Sports (Phase I) provides a safe environment for civic, athletic, recreational and educational opportunities for youth overseen by Police Officers in an effort to prevent juvenile crime and violence.

-Family Justice Center provides long-term solutions to domestic and violent crime victims.
+Family Justice Center (Phase II) provides long-term solutions to domestic and violent crime victims.

-Women, Infants and Children - provides all eligible families the best start for a lifetime of well-being by providing nutritional education and breastfeeding support during the critical states of development.
+Women, Infants and Children (Phase II) provides all eligible families the best start for a lifetime of well-being by providing nutritional education and breastfeeding support during the critical states of development.

 Hays County Food Bank (Phase III) have been feeding the hungry of Hays County since 1984.

 Community Action, Inc.